-almost immediately upon graduating college, while working as a receptionist for a real estate / law firm in west hartford ct for minimum wage, i enrolled in bartending school. i recieved a 100% on the written exam and ‘graduated’ with the fastest time in the history of the school, on the practical (actual drink-making) exam. i got certified by ‘boston school of bartending’ and became a bartender.
+immediately upon graduating college, while working as a receptionist for a real estate / law firm in west hartford ct for minimum wage, i enrolled in bartending school. i received a 100% on the written exam and ‘graduated’ with the fastest time in the history of the school, on the practical (actual drink-making) exam. i got certified by “boston school of bartending” and became a bartender. 🙂

-in 2002 i got certified again. i thought it would be a good idea to brush up on my skills upon moving to california where there are virtually no other jobs. this time i got certified by the national bartenders school in san diego.
+in 2002 i got certified as a bartender again. i thought it would be a good idea to brush up on my skills upon moving to california where there are virtually no other jobs. this time i got certified by the national bartenders school in san diego, california.

-american council on excercise lifestyle & weight management consultant
+american council on exercise lifestyle & weight management consultant

 american red cross cpr certification

-2002 was a big year for becoming certified. by the year’s end i was certified as a master practicioner in the art & science of neuro-linguistic programming, reikii I and II, and clinical hypnosis – although i failed to fill out the proper paperwork for the actual hypnosis certificate - you’ll just have to trust me on that one.
+2002 was a big year for becoming certified. by the year’s end i was certified as a master practicioner in the art & science of neuro-linguistic programming, reikii I and II, and clinical hypnosis.

 also right around this time while employed as a roofing estimator for home depot, ( i told you there were no jobs in california. . .) i was sent to atlanta georgia for a week long training in roofing – i am sure i received some sort of certification for that as well but i can’t find it. i probably threw it out in an effort to erase the memory.